JetBrains/Qodana/topics/inspection-profiles.md

 #### groupId
 {id="groups-groupid"}

-Identifier for the group required for both inspections and groups, and formatted as a YAML string.
+Identifier for the group of inspections or groups.

 ```yaml
   - groupId: IncludedInspections
 ```

-The profile file is parsed from top to bottom, and if two groups are defined under the same `groupId`, the latest detected group will be employed.
+Because a profile file is parsed from top to bottom, in case two groups are defined under the same `groupId`, the latest group met in the file will be employed.
+This rule also works for all included files because the settings from included files are parsed prior to the local settings.

 #### inspections
 {id="groups-inspections"}

-The list of inspections that need to be configured by the profile.
+The list of inspections that need to be grouped.

 ```yaml
 inspections: